code2be/jsrun/README.md

 1. The bot will listen for any channel message starting with `!jsrun `, considering your nick is `jsrun`.
 2. The bot will run the message contents as code, and reply with the response, mentioning the message sender at the beginning of the reply.

+## Security
+Usage of (vm2)[https://github.com/patriksimek/vm2] guarantee the executing of JS/Node code in VM/Sandbox, which mean the executed code cann't access `document`, `process`, `this` and others of critical objects that would been accessible in case of running the code using (eval)[https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval].

 ## Contributing
 You're very welcome to make PR at anytime.